-At the end of June 2020, Belfius Bank had readily realisable liquidity reserves of EUR 34.8 billion, a material increase from end 2019 levels (EUR 28.6 billion) mainly due to increase of (retained) covered bonds eligible for ECB pledging.
-These reserves consisted of EUR 18.3 billion in cash, EUR 13.8 billion in ECB eligible bonds (of which EUR 10.5 billion are CCP-eligible), EUR 0.8 billion in other assets also eligible at the ECB and EUR 1.8 billion in other liquid bonds.

-These liquidity reserves represent 8.9 times the Bank's institutional funding outstanding end of June 2020 and having a remaining maturity of less than one year.
+At the end of 2020, Belfius Bank had quickly available liquidity reserves of EUR 35.7 billion.
+These reserves consisted of EUR 24.9 billion in cash, EUR 7.8 billion in ECB eligible bonds (of which EUR 6.2 billion are CCP-eligible (Central Counterparty-eligible), EUR 1.3 billion in other assets also eligible at the ECB and EUR 1.5 billion in other liquid bonds.
+These liquidity reserves represent 13.5 times Belfius Bank's institutional funding outstanding end 2020 and having a remaining maturity of less than one year.]